-Of 1,248 stocks and exchange-traded funds in my analytical universe, 23 broke beyond their 20-day price channels, three to the upside and 20 to the downside.
+Of 490 large-cap stocks and exchange-traded funds in my analytical universe, three broke beyond their 20-day price channels, one to the upside and two to the downside.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.